getsolus/help-center-docs/docs/user/quick-start/installation/index.md

 To make boot media, you will need:

-1. Either a blank DVD or a USB drive larger than 1GB.
+1. Either a blank DVD or a USB drive larger than 2 GB.
 2. If using a USB, the ability to boot from the USB.
 3. ISO from the "Getting the ISO" section.